 To set up a TCM, you first need to make an overview of the skills you need for a project.
 So, let’s assume we are going to set up a TCM for a project that will last a long time.
 What kind of skills do you need?
 Technical skills, depending on your domain it could be how SEO works, or how to make a cup of coffee, or how to develop a microservice.
 Besides technical skills, you probably also need soft skills.
 How important is it to communicate with stakeholders, customers, and other teams?
 Another competence area could be subject matter expertise.
 Do you need to have in-depth knowledge of taxes, coffee, financial systems, etc?
 The discussion to decide which skills you need can already be very valuable in my experience.
 By choosing on the skills, all assumptions are on the table and discussed.
 How many skills should you define for your project?
 I don’t know… but 100 sounds like a bit too much, doesn’t it?
 I would say, keep it to a maximum of 15 skills and otherwise split the TCM into a TCM for soft skills and another TCM for technical skills.

 After identifying the competence areas, you need to agree on the skill levels.
 What kind of levels are you going to use to indicate which level someone has in a certain competence area?
-Here are different models you can use.
+Here are the different models you can use.

 A second model is the one that Christof Braun describes in his practice and they are called: Apprentice, Journeyman, and Master.
-Based on the guild system of Western Europe in the medieval times.
+Based on the guild system of Western Europe in medieval times.

 A third option is to use something like:

-Also, assign colors to the different levels.
+Also, assign colors to different levels.
 Be careful which colors.
 You could use red, orange and green.
 However, in my experience, people don’t like red.
 Red is negative.
 Maybe use colors like blue, yellow and pink.
 Think about it at least.

 You get the point.
 Now, why not ten levels, or perhaps even sublevels?
 Well, keep it simple, In the end, it is all about the discussion and creating awareness.
 Introducing ten knowledge levels doesn’t help.
 The focus will be on determining the specific levels, instead of the actual interaction.